-The ACCEL program does not cover the costs for classes in the physical education or computer areas.
+The Move On When Ready program does not cover the costs for classes in the physical education or computer areas.
 However, students may take classes in these areas at their expense.

-Once you have been accepted into the ACCEL Program at Georgia Southwestern, you will need to make an appointment with the Admissions Office to register for classes.
+Once you have been accepted into the Move On When Ready Program at Georgia Southwestern, you will need to make an appointment with the Admissions Office to register for classes.

 Students attending public colleges/universities and technical colleges will receive an award that covers tuition, approved fees, and a book allowance.
 Some fees may be required depending on USG Regulations.
 Check with the USG policies on additional fees.